-Pei is my new favorite cash back app.
+For the last couple years, Pei was my favorite cash back app.

-After you install it and link your cards, you’ll earn automatic extra cash back at 100,000 places where you’re already spending money.
+After you installed it and linked your cards, you’d earn automatic extra cash back at 100,000 places where you were already spending money.

-And this is on top of the credit card rewards you’re already earning!
+And this was on top of the credit card rewards you’re already earning!

 Pei App Review

 Pei was almost too-good-to-be-true.
 Then one day, it stopped being good altogether.

 What is the Pei App?